Disney Cruise Line

 - [2013 June] relocated to Europe (Barcelona) for the summer season, also receiving a 6-week extensive refurbishment.
 After the 2013 Transatlantic crossing started departures out of Miami FL, later was repositioned back to Orlando.

 In 2016, The Walt Disney cruise company deployed the Magic ship in Europe.
-For the first time ever, Disney offered UK cruise departures (from port Dover England) to ports in Baltic Sea (incl Norwegian Fjords), Iceland, UK (British Isles).
+For the first time ever, Disney offered UK cruise departures (from Dover England) to ports in Baltic Sea (incl Norwegian Fjords), Iceland, UK (British Isles).
 Throughout 2016 summer, the ship operated in the Western Mediterranean (leaving from Barcelona).
 After that followed a 12-day Transatlantic repositioning to NYC for round-trip cruises to Canada (5-6-day to New England - Saint John NB and Halifax NS) and 8-9-day to Florida-Bahamas (visiting Port Canaveral, Nassau, and the private island Castaway Cay).